The most exciting phrase to hear in science is not 'Eureka!' but 'That's funny...

 7th grade science focuses on Life Sciences and introduces the concept of scientific inquiry.
 With our own backyard as our classroom, students explore different ecosystems including how plants and animals have adapted to high mountain living.
 Following this, students look at how organisms use natural selection to evolve into what we see today.
 Science Fair provides an opportunity for each student to find their inner scientist, and projects are judged by local scientists from partner organizations including Steadman Philippon Research Institute, Walking Mountains Science Center, Eagle River Watershed Council, and the US Forest Service.
 7th grade closes out the year with the study of body systems through hands-on labs, dissections and guest speakers.

 8th grade science covers chemical and physical changes, properties of light and matter, and atomic structure.
-A Snow Science and Safety unit connects students to the science behind their recreation, travel, and personal interests.
 Students reinforce their observation and analytic skills through in-class and outdoor labs, and continue to write formal lab reports.
 Their skills are put on display at the Annual Science Fair judged by local scientists from partner organizations including Steadman Philippon Research Institute, Walking Mountains Science Center, Eagle River Watershed Council, and the US Forest Service.

 On Reading: “Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can be beaten.” ―Neil Gaiman